 National Institutes of Health (NIH)

-While Brandeis University requires student (undergraduate, graduate, and postdoctoral fellows) investigators to complete the human subjects training through the CITI program, the NIH Office of Extramural Research offers a Protecting Human Research Participants (PHRP) course, as well.
+While Brandeis University requires student investigators (undergraduate, graduate, and postdoctoral fellows) to complete the human subjects training through the CITI program, the NIH Office of Extramural Research offers a Protecting Human Research Participants (PHRP) course, as well.

 This free, web-based tutorial presents information about protections for human participants in research and meets the NIH human subjects training requirement for obtaining NIH awards.
 The tutorial is designed for those involved in the design and/or conduct of research involving human participants.
 The PHRP is offered in both English and Spanish.